huma-engineering/huma-docs/data-collection/huma-product/how-it-works.md

 ** Connecting Patients and their data to Care Teams to make good health care decisions, and Participants to Research Teams to further Clinical Trials. **

-Huma provides the means for data to get to Care Team and Research Teams from people who are monitoring aspects of themselves for health care and clinical trials.
+Huma provides the means for data to get to Care Teams and Research Teams from people who are monitoring aspects of themselves for health care and clinical trials.

 ### Patients